epics-containers/p38-services/beamline-chart/README.md

 This approach could therefore be reviewed once this PR is released: https://github.com/helm/helm/pull/10077

-To deploy at IOC using beamline chart make sure you have epics-containers-cli installed and you are connected to the correct kubernetes cluster.
+To deploy at IOC using the beamline chart make sure you have epics-containers-cli installed and you are connected to the correct kubernetes cluster.

 ```bash